znxftw/rudim/README.md

 ## What does Rudim do?

+Rudim is a relatively simple engine (at the moment) trying to keep things simple and modular, to try to build the perfect bridge between a "strong" and an "easy to understand" chess engine
-Rudim is currently a work in progress but is in an MVP phase - you can [play with Rudim on Lichess](https://lichess.org/@/rudim-bot).
+Rudim has been hosted on lichess, you can [play with Rudim on Lichess](https://lichess.org/@/rudim-bot).

-If you see Rudim as offline - the server might be down.
-If Rudim is online but not accepting your challenge, Rudim might either be playing someone else (currently can play only one person at a time) or the server might be restarting - try again later.

 ### What all does Rudim implement?

-- Bitboards & Magic Bitboards
+- Bitboards & Magics
-- UCI Protocol (Partial)
+- UCI Protocol (WIP - core functionality only)
-- Simplified Evaluation (Piece Square Tables)
+- Simplified Evaluation (Material & Piece Square Tables) with Tapered Evaluation
-- Tapered Evaluation
-- Iterative Deepening + Negamax with Alpha Beta Pruning
+- Iterative Deepening on Negamax (with Alpha Beta Pruning) & Quiescence Search
-- Quiescent Search
-- Move Ordering - MVV LVA, Killer Heuristic, History Heuristic
+- Move Ordering with MVV LVA, Killer Heuristic, History Heuristic
 - Transposition Tables, Zobrist Hashing

 ### What's next for Rudim?